eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 Instance, which may involve:

 * The EUDI Wallet Provider updating the EUDI Wallet Instance,
 * The EUDI Wallet Provider revoking the EUDI Wallet Instance, possibly at the User's request.
-Revocation of the Wallet Instance is accomplished by revoking the Wallet Instance attestation (refer to section 5.2.2),
+Revocation of the Wallet Instance MAY be accomplished by revoking the Wallet Instance attestation (refer to section 6.3.4.2),
 * The User uninstalling the EUDI Wallet Instance.

 In the **operational** state of the EUDI Wallet Instance: